linan7788626/bending_light_cython/README.md

 ##Usage

-1. How to control source:
+1. How to control sources:
-You can use the left click of the mouse to control the source, but you have to press "w" for where, "s" for size and "e" for ellipticity and orientation.
+You can use the left click of the mouse to control the sources, but you have to press "w" for where, "s" for size and "e" for ellipticity and orientation.
   * Holding "w" and left click, you can move you mouse to move the position of the source.
   * Holding "s" and left click, you can move you mouse vertically to change the size of the source.